The cultural venue L’Aiguillage will host the group exhibition SHEROES.1 from March 27 to April 24, 2026, in celebration of International Women's Day.

-Take the opportunity to explore Les Frigos, a historic site in the 13th arrondissement of Paris, known for its iconic water tower.
+A perfect opportunity to explore Les Frigos, with its iconic water tower, a legendary site in the 13th arrondissement of Paris.

-Far from just an exhibition space, L'Aiguillage also positions itself as an active participant in social and humanitarian initiatives, regularly partnering with organizations like Médecins Sans Frontières, the International Prison Observatory, Greenpeace, Act Up, and Refugee Food to raise awareness on pressing issues.
+More than just an exhibition space, L'Aiguillage also positions itself as an active participant in social causes, regularly partnering with organizations like Médecins Sans Frontières, the International Prison Observatory, Greenpeace, Act Up, and Refugee Food to raise awareness about important issues.

 Location